-- a) residential development shall consist primarily of single detached dwellings but may also include semi-detached and townhouse dwellings.
+- a) residential development shall consist primarily of single detached dwellings but may also include semi-detached and townhouse dwellings subject to appropriate sewage treatment, municipal water and shoreline engineering assessment as may be required.
 Other uses which are complementary to residential areas such as schools, parks, places of worship, day-care centres, and home occupations, may also be permitted; - b) bed and breakfast establishments are permitted subject to the requirements of the Zoning By-law; - c) institutional uses are permitted in the "Lakeshore Residential West" designation but shall require a site specific amendment to the Zoning By-law.
-When considering the appropriateness of a particular institutional use, the criteria in subsections 3.4 and 8.17.3 of this Plan shall be considered; - d) undeveloped lands in the "Lakeshore Residential West" designation may be placed in a holding zone in the implementing Zoning By-law.
-The holding symbol will be removed when appropriate agreements regarding servicing are executed with the Town; - e) all lot creation in the "Lakeshore Residential West" designation shall be in accordance with the Land Division policies contained within Section 7 of this Plan; - f) the "Lakeshore Residential West" area is adjacent to the Lake Erie Shoreline and is susceptible to progressive erosion, bank instability and flood hazards.
-Subsequently, all development proposals within the Regulated Area will subject to approval by the Essex Region Conservation Authority and will be subject to the provisions of the same; and - g) full municipal sewage (sanitary and storm) and municipal potable water services are the means of servicing within the "Lakeshore Residential West" designation in accordance with Section 6.3 of the Plan.
+When considering the appropriateness of a particular institutional use, the criteria in subsections 3.4 and 8.17.3 of this Plan shall be considered: - d) undeveloped lands in the "Lakeshore Residential West" designation may be placed in a holding zone in the implementing Zoning By-law.
+The holding symbol will be removed when appropriate agreements regarding servicing are executed with the Town.
+Properties, which are floodprone or subject to erosion may also, require a shoreline engineering assessment. - e) all lot creation in the "Lakeshore Residential West" designation shall be in accordance with the Land Division policies contained within Section 7 of this Plan;

+- f) the "Lakeshore Residential West" area is adjacent to the Lake Erie Shoreline and is susceptible to progressive erosion, bank instability and flood hazards.
+Subsequently, all development proposals within the Regulated Area will be subject to approval by the Essex Region Conservation Authority and will be subject to the provisions of the same; - g) some properties within the Lakeshore Residential East designation may have limited depth and may not support new development.
+These areas should be designated as open space, hazard land or water course protection, and - h) full municipal sewage (sanitary and storm) and municipal potable water services are the means of servicing within the "Lakeshore Residential West" designation in accordance with Section 6.3 of the Plan.
 Development on private septic facilities shall not be permitted within the sewer service area.